IQSS/dataverse/doc/sphinx-guides/source/developers/dependencies.rst

 **Rules to follow:**

 1. You should only use direct dependencies for **things you are actually using** in your code.
-2. **Cleanup** direct dependencies no longer in use.
+2. **Clean up** direct dependencies no longer in use.
 It will bloat the deployment package otherwise!
 3. Care about the **scope**.
 Do not include "testing only" dependencies in the package - it will hurt you in IDEs [#ide]_ and bloat things.
 4. Avoid using different dependencies for the **same purpose**, e. g. different JSON parsing libraries.
 5. Refactor your code to **use Java EE** standards as much as possible.